google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 API](https://github.com/WICG/async-cookies-api) is being sketched out right now with a polyfill in the works.

-* Debugging IDB is not currently supported in Edge (however, it is possible to debug the underlying JetDB) — vote [here](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6517763-indexeddb-explorer-in-dev-tools) for built in support.
+* Debugging IndexedDB is not currently supported in Edge (however, it is possible to debug the underlying JetDB) — vote [here](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6517763-indexeddb-explorer-in-dev-tools) for built in support.